carrasquel/flask-taskx/docs/index.rst

 execute non-blocking and asynchronous tasks.

-The **Flask-TaskX** extension provides a simple interface to set up task functions within your `Flask`_ application and scheduled them for immediate or later execution
+The **Flask-TaskX** extension provides a simple interface to set up task functions within your `Flask`_ application and scheduled them for immediate or later execution.

 Links
 -----